-The Report from the Auditor (Part C) provides further details on the location of FL A16829, the scope of the audit, and the audit findings.
+The Report from the Auditor (Part C) provides further details on the location of the Kamloops SBFEP operating areas, the scope of the audit, and the audit findings.
 The Report from the Auditor is based on the audit procedures described in Part B1.

-The audit examined Skeena's planning, field activities, and obligations for the period of August 1, 1999, to August 15, 2000, related to timber harvesting and the construction, maintenance and deactivation of roads.
 The Board considered the Report from the Auditor along with supporting audit evidence and affirms the auditor's findings and conclusions.